nunezGlave/SpaceInvaders/README.md

 To run the code, simply use the command "py main.py."
 If you want to generate the executable file, execute "build.bat" in the console.

+Note:
+All the files necessary to run the game are in the Game folder, which is generated through build.bat

 # Architecture
 ### player.py
 At the start of the game will create an instance of either